 What Happens If You’re Charged With Fraud?

-Jail is a real possibility for fraud offences.
+If you’ve been charged with fraud, jail is a real possibility.
 If the fraud was for more than one million dollars, there is a minimum punishment of two years imprisonment.

 Looking For A Theft Or Fraud Lawyer In Edmonton?